Real Estate Syndication:

 Limited Partners (LPs)

-A preferred return (often 6–9%)
+• Receive a preferred return (often 6–9%)

-Followed by a profit split (often 60-80% LP / 20-40% GP) once that pref is met
+• Then a profit split (often 60–80% LP / 20–40% GP)

 A Simple Real Estate Syndication Example

-A sponsor buys a 200-unit apartment complex for $30M
+A sponsor buys a 200-unit apartment complex for $30M.

-Investors contribute $10M in equity
+Investors contribute equity

-The rest is financed with debt
+Investors contribute $10M in equity.
+The rest is financed with debt.

-After 3–7 years, the property is sold or refinanced
+After 3–7 years, the property is sold or refinanced and investors receive their share of profits.

 Average Returns in Real Estate Syndication